 Each data point is ranked with equal weight.
 Schools received a weighted overall ranking score for each individual point mentioned above–100 being the highest score possible.

-In the case of a tie in scoring, the average net price was the determining factor for which school received the higher rank–the lower the net price, the higher the ranking.
+In the case of tie-in scoring, the average net price was the determining factor for which school received the higher rank–the lower the net price, the higher the ranking.